laxmanbalajib/resolveConflicts/readme.md

 Once the API is running, check out the readme.md file in the ./frontend directory on how to serve the frontend on the localhost.

 ### Note
+Create a .env file based on the env template file provided before running docker compose.

 For development purposes, we use the docker container only for running the API.
 It is not required to build a docker file for the frontend part of the application.